usdaud/algotradinglib.github.io/en/pedia/p/profit_target_strategies.md

 ### Volatility-Based Profit Target

 Volatility-based profit targets use market volatility to set profit-taking points.
-Commonly, this is achieved by using [technical indicators](../t/technical_indicators.md) like the Average True Range (ATR).
+Commonly, this is achieved by using [technical indicators](../t/technical_indicators.md) like the [Average True Range](../a/average_true_range_(atr).md) (ATR).
 For instance, a profit target might be set at 2 ATR above the entry price.

 **Advantages**:
 - Adjusts to current market conditions.